rabbitmq/rabbitmq-website/docs/upgrade.md

     responsibilities

-A node in maintenance mode will not be considered for new primary queue replica placement, regardless of queue type and the [queue leader locator policy](./ha#leader-migration-data-locality) used.
+A node in maintenance mode will not be considered for new primary queue replica placement, regardless of queue type and whether the queue type supports replication.

 This feature is expected to evolve based on the feedback from RabbitMQ operators, users, and RabbitMQ core team's own experience with it.